SOLAS-TTRPG/SOLAS/README.md

 ### Steady Aim
 *Requires **Sneak Attack***

-If you have not moved on your turn before you make a dexterity-based attack
+If you have not moved on your turn before you make a dexterity-based attack, you gain advantage on the attack.

+### Stunning Strike
+*Requires **Martial Arts***

+When you attack a creature with your fists, you can spend a **Focus** point to attempt to stun them.
+The creature makes a **Constitution check**, and if they roll fewer successes than the heart that they lost, they cannot spend any **Stamina** or **Focus** until the end of your next turn.

 ### Undying
 *Requires **Among the Dead**, **Glory**, or **Rage***

 When your character is fading, you do not need to use an extra heart to take your turn.
-Any healing on your character is rolled with advantage.
+Additionally, any healing on your character is rolled with advantage.

 ### Zealous Presence
 *Requires **Glory**, or **Rage***